 - One (16-ounce) container sour cream

 - 1 cup coarsely chopped cilantro leaves (optional)

 Make the chili

-- 1. Heat the canola oil in a large soup pot over medium-low heat.
+- In a large soup pot, heat the canola oil over medium-low heat.
 Dredge the meat in 2 tablespoons of the flour.
 Add to the pot and brown on all sides, about 5 minutes.
 Add the stock and simmer until the beef is almost tender but not falling apart, about 30 minutes.